OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowNewList.md

 ## Code

-This is how it is written:
+This is an example of how [`RowNewList`](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/index.md) is written on a markdown file:

 ```md
       -